The right to buy or acquire your home

 If you're eligible for Right to Buy, you could be entitled to a discount of up to 70% or £82,800 (£110,500 if you live in a London borough).

 Your discount depends on:

 how long you've lived in the property if the property is in or outside London if it's a house or a flat The Right to Buy calculator will help you work out what discount you could get.
-Housing associations and the Right to Acquire Warning If the council sold your home to a housing association while you were living in it
+Housing association homes and the Right to Acquire

 Last reviewed by Scope on: